 A facebook member recently shared this photo, followed by a “wish I could make it” comment, it is from the Passap #60 pattern book.I began a spreadsheet on my blog intending to update it over time that may be useful when traveling between Brother and Passap

 The Passap is a true double bed.
 The image on the left is of the Passap locks and on the right, of a stripper.
-The latter come in different colors, intended to be alternated depending on the amount of texture and whether one is knitting single or double bed.
 The position of the beds is reversed to the Japanese, the knit bed is in front, the “ribber” in back.
-The locks (carriages) select pushers, they, in turn, preselect needles akin to Brother pre-selection in patterns.
+The locks (carriages) pr select pushers, they, in turn, select needles akin to Brother pre-selection.
 That is the reason why the Passap needle set up diagrams include more information bits than those for Japanese machines.
-Information for any of the above is only provided in publications if it is necessary to create the particular stitch type.
-That said, one is free to add a knitting bed or alter lock settings simply based on the knitting goal and an understanding of what black and white squares “do” in a pattern download.
-Looking at the Passap back lock, one can see the larger variety of the equivalent of cam button settings in Brother, and buttons also referred to as arrow keys at its very rear make altering and automating patterns on the back bed easier and possible in a far wider assortment on any number of needles.
+Additional details for any of the above are only provided in publications if they are necessary to create the particular stitch type.
+That said, one is free to add a knitting bed or alter lock settings simply based on the goal for the piece and an understanding of what black and white squares “do” in a pattern download.
+Looking at the Passap back lock, one can see the larger variety of the equivalent of cam button settings in Brother.
+The Passap buttons also referred to as arrow keys at its very rear make altering and automating patterns on the back bed easier and possible in a far wider assortment on any number of needles.
 The Brother lili setting, the equivalent of the #1 punchcard, must have an even number of needles in use on the ribber.

 The arrow keys on the back lock reverse the Passap position of the pushers.
 Pushers that are down are brought up, pushers that are up are brought down.
 Arrows reverse when knitting in the direction of the arrow (think Brother preselection row), but cause needles to perform that function that same row.
 The O button releases any arrows, therefore pushers remain in the same position.
 N will knit disregarding arrow selection on the back bed.
 One arrow key reverses the pattern every 2 rows, 2 arrow keys do so every row.